intrinio/java-sdk/docs/OptionsApi.md

 > ApiResponseOptionsExpirations getOptionExpirationsRealtime(symbol, after, before, source)

-#### Option Expirations Realtime
+#### Options Expirations

-Returns a list of all current and upcoming expiration dates for a particular symbol.
+Returns a list of all current and upcoming option contract expiration dates for a particular symbol.

 [//]: # (END_OVERVIEW)